abijaK/GDA1-Calculator/README.md

-# GDA1-Signup-form
+# GDA1-Calculator
-Client Signup-form made to test validation and RegExp.
+This project helps to exercise on functions and methods of ja used in javascript